 Drain the liquid out of the 14.5 ounce can of green beans.
 After I drained the liquid, I weighed the green beans and found that I got about 8.5 ounces of beans from my can.
 About 8 ounces per can would mean that you would want 2 cans of green beans to make a pound of green beans, to follow the recipe card below.

 I preheated my air fryer, and cooked the beans at 400° F for 4 minutes, shaking halfway through the cooking.
-They are heated through and plump, so you could totally stop cooking them here and they are great.
+They’re heated through and plump, so you could totally stop cooking them here and they’re great.

-I wondered if I could get them crispier and browned so I popped them back in for a total of 10 minutes, just like I cook the fresh and frozen ones.
+I popped them back in for a total of 10 minutes, just like I cook the fresh and frozen ones, because I wondered if I could get them crispier and browned.

 They came out great at 10 minutes!
 Nicely cooked, a little browned, and great flavor.